mr-september/MercuryTrade-Community-Fork-2-Challenge-Cheeseroo/README.md

 ## 💖 Support FOSS Projects

-**My work developing, contributing to, and maintaing FOSS software is made possible solely by your donations.
-Your support is vital to the ongoing development of open-source software.**
+**My work developing, contributing to, and maintaining open-source software is made possible solely by your donations.
+Your support is vital to the ongoing development of FOSS solutions.**

 <p align="center">
 <a href="https://www.paypal.com/donate/?hosted_button_id=WFXL2T42BBCRN">